manticoresoftware/manticoresearch-php/docs/nodes.md

 Plugins
 ========

-Return list of loaded plugins and functions.
+Return the list of loaded plugins and functions.

         $params = [
             'body' => [